Cozy Peach Kitchen

 • 3 cloves garlic minced

-• 1 small jalapeno diced (optional)
+• 1 small jalapeño diced (optional)

 • 3 cups vegetable broth less or reduced sodium

-• 1 can (14-15 ounces) fire roasted diced tomatoes
+• 14.5 ounce can fire roasted diced tomatoes

 • 1 tablespoon fresh chopped cilantro plus more for topping